William E. Snyder

 Books and Book Chapters

 Jones, MS and WE Snyder.
-In press.
+2018.
 Beneficial insect biodiversity in agriculture.
 In: Insect Biodiversity: Current Trends and Future Prospects (Eds.
 P Adler and R Foottit).
 Wiley Blackwell.

 Gurr, GM, SD Wratten and WE Snyder (Eds).
 2012.
 Biodiversity and insect pests: key issues for sustainable management.
 Wiley Blackwell.

 Lynch, CA, DW Crowder, R Jabbour and WE Snyder.
 2012.
 Spud web: Species interactions and biodiversity in potatoes.
 In: Insect Pests of the World’s Potatoes: Biology and Management (Eds.
 P Giordanengo, A Alyokhin and C Vincent).
 Elsevier.

 Northfield, TD, DW Crowder, R Jabbour and WE Snyder.
 2012.
 Predator functional identity and biological control.
 In: Interaction Richness and Complexity: Ecological and Evolutionary Aspects of Trait-Mediated Indirect Interactions (Eds.
 T Ohgushi, OJ Schmitz and RD Holt).
 Cambridge University Press.